ayman-albaz/Scikit-Learn-Tensorflow-example-for-beginners/README.md

 * Small training size and/or size imbalances between categories (which I believe is the primary culprit)
     * Just type ```np.unique(labels, return_counts=True)``` and you will see that labels with low sample number have the lowest accuracy values in the confusion matrix
 * Similar categories
-* A truely random category
+* A truly random category
 * Algorithm just does not work for this type of category

 Just for fun, here is a comparison between the true farm data against the predicted farm data.